Reviewing Prospect Capital (NASDAQ:PSEC) & Investcorp Credit Management BDC (NASDAQ:ICMB)

 |1.00

-Prospect Capital currently has a consensus price target of $4.50, indicating a potential downside of 44.38%.
-Given Prospect Capital’s higher possible upside, research analysts clearly believe Prospect Capital is more favorable than Investcorp Credit Management BDC.
+Prospect Capital has a consensus price target of $4.50, indicating a potential downside of 44.92%.
+Given Prospect Capital’s higher possible upside, analysts plainly believe Prospect Capital is more favorable than Investcorp Credit Management BDC.

 Profitability

-This table compares Prospect Capital and Investcorp Credit Management BDC’s net margins, return on equity and return on assets.
+This table compares Investcorp Credit Management BDC and Prospect Capital’s net margins, return on equity and return on assets.

 |Net Margins